FRSOURCE/tiny-carousel/packages/docs/api-reference/core.md

 - **Usage:**

     Initializes a TinyCarousel instance.
+If no `config.items` were set yet the library will fallback to the value returned by [`carousel.findPossibleItems` method](#carousel-findpossibleitems).
-Adds class names to the carousel wrapper and carousel items HTML elements.
-Also, this sets the correct active item index.
+    Also, this method adds class names to the carousel wrapper and carousel items HTML elements and sets the correct active slide based on `config.active` variable.

 <!-- textlint-disable -->
 ### carousel.goTo